 Stranded

-First, about that stranded family with the small kids.
-I heard from a couple of teammates that they were located at around 4am on Tuesday morning in good condition.
-Eight members of our team had driven 5 hours in extremely poor conditions and were close to the search area when the family was found by another agency with a snowcat.
-So our team turned around, stopped for breakfast, and made it back to Flagstaff at 11am.
+First, about that stranded family with the small kids: I heard from a couple of teammates that the subjectswere located at around 4:00 on Tuesday morning in good condition.
+Eight members of our team had driven five hours in extremely poor conditions and were close to the search area when the family was found by another agency with a snowcat.
+So, our team turned around, stopped for breakfast, and made it back to Flagstaff at 11 a.m.
 What a night!

-On Tuesday, when I finished digging out my mom after digging out myself, I fished my cell phone out of my pocket three layers down and saw that I had a message.
-It was a SAR call.
+On Tuesday, when I finished digging out my mom after digging out myself—digging out our driveways and my vehicle, I mean—I fished my cellphone out of my pocket three layers down and saw that I had a message.
+It was SAR.
 I contacted our coordinator to see if they'd left yet, and he said to come on down.

 Seven hours later, we were back at the SAR building after rescuing two stranded elk hunters who were stuck several snow-covered miles down a Forest Service road.
 Their vehicles and those belonging to dozens of other hunters may very well have to wait till spring to be back on pavement again.

 But the rescues weren't over on Tuesday night.
-In fact, they're still ongoing today, Thursday, and may very well continue on into the weekend, with SAR crews, Forest Service and DPS personnel, and others using snowcats, snowmobiles, vehicles with Mattrax, and helicopters to carry out the rescues.
+In fact, they're still ongoing today, Thursday, and may continue into the weekend, with SAR crews, Forest Service and DPS personnel, and other agencies using snowcats, snowmobiles, vehicles with Mattrax, and helicopters to carry out the rescues.

 Stranded Hunters Holding Out